omi23vaidya/internet-chat-application/README.txt

 ===============================================================
 This file contains information about an Internet chat application with a server program and a client program.
 The server program manages the chat room and allows any number of clients to join the chat room and start a conversation.
 The client should include it's name and the server port number, where the server is running and ready to take commands from the client.
-We recommend that you read this file to know more about the commands and the format to give those commands.
+I recommend that you read this file to know more about the commands and the format to give those commands.

 ===============================================================